 - Empty Levels: You'll quickly end up with far more Army of Chaos squads than you'll ever need, and even if you do find yourself stuck, advancing into the right territories can actually free up squads.
 The main benefit to higher levels is the supply drop pilots.

-- Equal-Opportunity Evil: Even if they come off as Faceless Mooks, there are female soldiers in the Black Hand ranks.
+- Even if they come off as Faceless Mooks, there are female soldiers in the Black Hand ranks.

 - Faking the Dead: Garland King's first mission has you faking her death by taking her van to lure the Black Hand into attacking it and blowing it up.

-- A Father to His Men: Or in Gabriella's case, mother to her men.
+- A Father to His Men: Or in Gabriela's case, mother to her men.
 She won't sacrifice her men for Espinosa's pride.

 - Guide Dang It!: The major shtick of Javi's sidequests is that they're completely unmarked.
 A couple of tombs can be found by examining the map closely, but most of them you'll just have to stumble onto blindly, and you aren't even told the lesser collectables exist until you find and solve one of them.